 Sometimes local real estate professionals can help, but you want to look only at closed sales of similar properties.
 If they sell for around $150,000, that will give you an idea of your value.

 HUD guidelines will allow for repair set-asides under certain circumstances.

 In other words, some things will be called out in the appraisal as needing attention, but they will not be required to be done at all, and the value will be adjusted accordingly.
 Some things are necessary for the lender to be repaired, but then they will allow you to set aside 1.5 times the repair cost to be released when the work is completed.

 Some items are considered health and safety hazards or important enough to the value that must be completed before closing the escrow.
 Many companies familiar with reverse mortgages will do the work before the close of escrow, knowing they will not be paid until after the loan closes.

 They wait until after the appraisal is done and the borrower has a firm loan approval, then they do any required work, and this allows borrowers who do not have the funds for the repairs to close their loans as well.

-Before you do that though, you should have a good idea of the worst-case scenario and the best case and then make your decision to pay for an appraisal or not an informed one.
+Before you do that, though, you should have a good idea of the worst-case scenario and the best case and then decide whether to pay for an appraisal or not an informed one.